-Projects selected for this Call for Proposals will have a maximum duration of 11 months (tentative start date: 1 February 2025 up to 31 December 2025).
+Projects selected for this Call for Proposals will have a maximum duration of 10 months (tentative start date: 1 February 2025 up to 30 November 2025).

 As indicated in the EIT Community NEB Project Implementation Handbook, if the project requires additional time to complete its work plan and/or achieve the KPIs, the Project Leader may request a project extension from their coordinating KIC.
 If the extension is approved, project implementation will be allowed to continue and KPIs may be attained without any additional EIT funding.
+No extension can be granted beyond 31 December 2025.